Hybrid Scenario: a Few Considerations on SAP S/4HANA Implementation

 - “Greenfield” approach – a more time- and resource-extensive all-new implementation that results in a higher degree of optimizations and business transformations.
 This can be full (complete replacement) or selective (starting with a clean state only in certain areas).

-Approximately select the greenfield approach (or a variation of it) as, despite higher SAP Hana implementation costs, it offers the highest ROI in the long run and enables companies to truly modernize and optimize their operations.
+Approximately 70% of enterprises select the greenfield approach (or a variation of it) as, despite higher SAP Hana implementation costs, it offers the highest ROI in the long run and enables companies to truly modernize and optimize their operations.